Consulate General of Nigeria, Frankfurt: Passport services

 Passport application is done online.
 There is no walk-in service.
 Applicants for biometric enrollment submit their applications online through the Nigerian Immigration Service website, after payment of the requisite fee.
 Application for a passport takes 10 weeks.

-Visa services

-Visa applicants submit their applications to the Nigeria Visa Application Centre operated by Thebez Global Resources Ltd (VFS partner) at Gartenstrasse 6, 60594 Frankfurt am Main or online.

 Emergency Travel Certificate

 Emergency Travel Certificate (ETC) is issued to stranded Nigerians overseas who lack the proper immigration status to return home.
 Only Nigerian citizens who lose their passports or who, due to unforeseeable circumstances, have exceeded their passport or visa expiration date are eligible for this consular service.

 This certificate enables them a one-way trip back to Nigeria, after which the document must be returned to immigration officials at the point of entry.

 Nigerians needing an ETC are required to send an application letter to the Consul General alongside a passport photograph, a copy of an expired or lost/stolen passport, a police report for a lost/stolen passport, self-addressed envelope with a stamp for return delivery.
 A designated fee is required.

 In 2021, the Nigerian government launched a temporary passport to replace the Emergency Travel Certificate, with 30-day validity.